 In my practice I use Attention Autism to create stories, to provide visual and sensory experiences, to promote co-operation and to teach the social and functional skills that children and adolescents on the autism spectrum need in order to develop their independence.

 As an Attention Autism Advanced Practitioner I have run many workshops and collaborated with parents, teaching staff, speech and language therapists and outside agencies to develop fun, creative and practical learning strategies to support pupils.

 For example, I recently collaborated with teachers to create sensory stories that were based on the special interests of their students and through which the children had the opportunity to learn about turn-taking and sharing.
 Also, I worked with parents to create a series of motivating games and activities to help their children improve their diet.

-I have been working as an ASD secondary teacher for five years, most recently as an ASD Lead Teacher in an ASD provision and as a Key Stage 3/4 Leader in an autism specialist school and have an Honours degree in Psychology & Pedagogics and an MSc in Child and Adolescent Mental Health.
+I have been working as an ASD consultant and as an ASD educator for many years, most recently as a Communication Lead Teacher in Sheffield and ASD Lead Teacher in schools in London.
+I have an Honours degree in Psychology & Pedagogics (Kapodestrian University of Athens) and an MSc in Child and Adolescent Mental Health (King’s College London).